Inzhenerka/docs.getdbt.tech/website/docs/guides/sl-snowflake-qs.md

 10. Click on **Table**, then click on **SQL**.
 Select Snowflake `PC_SIGMA_WH` as your data connection.
 <Lightbox src="/img/docs/dbt-cloud/semantic-layer/sl-sigma-make-table.png" width="50%" title="Click the '+ New project' button on the top right"/>

 11. Query away!
-Try this one, for example:
+For example:

 ```sql
 select * from